 in 1871 the Gaiety Theatre opened.
 The stage door to the Gaiety is directly opposite the rear entrance to Neary’s.
 Need I say more?

-Nearly all of the pubs original features remain in tact, such as the 4 gas lamps that are still in working condition. some the last working indoor gas lamps in Ireland.
+Nearly all of the Neary’s original features remain intact, such as the 4 gas lamps that are still in working condition.
+Interestingly enough, it’s said that these are some of the last working indoor gas lamps in Ireland.

 According to the lads at Publin, when the Moravian Brethren took over the building they developed the practice of standing their corpses in a vertical position.